-1. Remove the sprocket cover: Remove the two nuts that holds the sprocket cover in place with a wrench or screw wrench.
+1. Remove the sprocket cover: Remove the two nuts containing the sprocket cover in place with a wrench or screw wrench.

 2. Clean: Use a moist rag to brush off the dust and clean out the oil in the sprocket compartment.

-3. Remove the guide bar: Starting from the tip of the bar (towards you), pull out the bar and chain away from the saw.
+3. Remove the guide bar: Starting from the bar’s tip (towards you), pull out the bar and chain away from the saw.